Blancan

+Global correlation

 As usually defined, it corresponds to the mid-Zanclean through Piacenzian and Gelasian stages in Europe and Asia.
 In California, the Blancan roughly corresponds to the mid-Delmontian through Repettian and Venturian to the very early Wheelerian.
 The Australian contemporary stages are the mid-Cheltenhamian through Kalimnan and Yatalan.
 In New Zealand, the Opoitian starts at roughly the same time and the Blancan is further coeval with the Waipipian and Mangapanian stages to the early Nukumaruan.
 Finally, in Japan the Blancan starts coeval with the late Yuian, runs alongside the Totomian and Suchian and ends soon after the start of the Kechienjian.

 Dating issues

 The start date of the Blancan has not been fully established.
-There is general agreement that it is between 4.9 and 4.3 mya (million years ago).
-The often-cited GeoWhen database places it at 4.75 mya.
+A widely-used system based on vole fossils defines the start of the Blancan based on the first appearance of Mimomys, Ogmodontomys, and Ophiomys in North America south of Alaska.
+Ogmodontomys is first reported from California at around 4.7 ± 0.5 Ma.
+In Nevada, Mammals typical of the Blancan first appear within magnetostratigraphic chron 3n.3r, around 4.98–4.89 Ma.

 There is even stronger disagreement about the end of the Blancan.
-Some stratigraphers argue for the 1.808 mya date that corresponds better with the end of the Pliocene and the start of the Pleistocene (1.808 mya).
-This conforms with the extinction of Borophagus, Hypolagus, Paenemarmota, Plesippus, Nannippus, and Rhynchotherium faunal assemblage between 2.2 and 1.8 mya.
-Other paleontologists find continuity of the faunal assemblages well into the Pleistocene, and argue for an end date of 1.2 mya.
+Some stratigraphers historically conflated the end of the Blancan with the extinction of Borophagus, Hypolagus, Paenemarmota, Plesippus, Nannippus, and Rhynchotherium faunal assemblage between 2.2 and 1.8 Ma.
+Other paleontologists find continuity of the faunal assemblages well into the Pleistocene, and argue for an end date of 1.2 Ma.
 This corresponds with the extinction of stegomastodons and related species and the appearance of mammoths in southern North America.
+The end of the Blancan is often defined by the first appearance of mammoths in North America, around 1.4 Ma.

 Fauna

-The middle of the Blancan, about 2.7 mya, is when the land bridge connection between North and South America was reestablished and taxa like sloths and glyptodonts appeared in North America at the height of the Great American Interchange.
+The middle of the Blancan, about 2.7 Ma, is when the land bridge connection between North and South America was reestablished and taxa like sloths and glyptodonts appeared in North America at the height of the Great American Interchange.